 Gestational hypertension -or high blood pressure in pregnancy- is a less common complication of IVF multiple births (in only 6% of cases).
 Usually, high blood pressure begins after 20 weeks of pregnancy or is close to delivery and goes away on its own after delivering the baby.

-Iron deficiency and anaemia are the most common complications of IVF multiple pregnancies, which may result in a fetus’ heart and brain failure.
-Anaemia usually happens when there is an insufficient red blood cell or haemoglobin in the mother’s blood system.
+Iron deficiency and anemia are the most common complications of IVF multiple pregnancies, which may result in a fetus’ heart and brain failure.
+Anaemia usually happens when there is an insufficient red blood cell or hemoglobin in the mother’s blood system.

 Twins and triplets are at a higher risk of developing birth defects such as heart diseases, spinal Bifida, digestive problems, respiratory defects, and cerebral palsy (CP).